 Here we are, 8 months later, and we are still going strong.
 He gets a bottle at daycare but he is exclusively breastfed when we are together.
 I pump 3 times at work and am able to get enough milk for the next day.
 He is loving all the new foods we are introducing and I can’t wait until he masters picking up little pieces of fruits and veggies and is able to feed himself.
 There were several times in the beginning when I wasn’t sure if I was going to be able to stick with breastfeeding.
 It’s a big commitment and it falls on your shoulders.
 But we have such a great rhythm now and I am so thankful that I am able to provide this healthy gift to my son.
 Every time he looks up at me with that milky smile it reminds me why I chose to do this.

 My advice to new breastfeeding Mommies is this – be patient, give yourself a break.
 You are learning just as much as your baby is learning and it takes some time to get to know one another.
 Take it day by day.
 There will be rough days and it’s ok if you don’t love every second of it.
 I promise, as your baby grows and you become more familiar with one another you will develop a rhythm.
 It does get better, it does get easier.
 Cherish these special moments because the time goes so quickly!
 I hope that my experience offers encouragement to those that may have been unsuccessful at breastfeeding the first time around.
 Thank you again to Julie for allowing me to share my story.
 And thank you to all the Mommies that have shared their personal stories.
 I really do believe we can learn so much from one another.
 Happy World Breastfeeding Week!

-Thanks Megan for sharing your story!
-Make sure you catch up with the rest of the Breastfeeding Diaries at the top of my navigation bar.
+If you would like to share your breastfeeding story please email me!
+Be sure to catch up with the rest of the Breastfeeding Diaries series at the top of my navigation bar.